- Expedition Ship

 - Price from

 Summary : Experience a 14-day expedition that encompasses the spirit of the Arctic.
 You will cruise by Zodiac looking for polar bears, Svalbard’s unique subspecies of reindeer and Arctic foxes.
-Navigating down the coast of Greenland, you will explore glaciers, bays and inlets along the way and spend two days exploring Scoresby Sund, one of the largest fjord systems in the world.
+Navigating down the coast of Greenland, you will explore glaciers, bays and inlets along the way and spend several days exploring Scoresby Sund, one of the largest fjord systems in the world.
 This journey highlights the contrast and change in the Arctic as you move south finally ending in the land of fire and ice, Iceland.
 Inuit villages, unique wildlife and remote destinations are some of the highlights on this truly unforgettable voyage through the Arctic.

 Activities : Birding, Culture, Hiking, Kayaking